IvoVuk/Face-Mask-classification/README.md

 | DenseNet-169  | 100           | 96.98%       |
 __________________________________________________________________________________________________
 ### Compose neural network architectures
-Best results was achieved with DenseNet-169 model trained in ImageNet  - 100 epoch  Accuracy 96,98%  (avaliable for download [here](https://drive.google.com/file/d/1br82NTJzuguYaARf9DP5Z4tO9ai1rH5R/view?usp=sharing))
+Best results were achieved with DenseNet-169 model trained in ImageNet  - 100 epoch; Accuracy 96,98%  (avaliable for download [here](https://drive.google.com/file/d/1br82NTJzuguYaARf9DP5Z4tO9ai1rH5R/view?usp=sharing))

 The experimental results show that transfer learning can achieve very good results in small dataset, and the final accuracy of face mask detection is 96,98%.
 Other, also important reason for choosing this model, was the fact that this model showed best result at the very relevant metrics, recall and precision.